 The Retirement Stool

-Why People need to People need to view their retirement as a three-legged Stool.
+Why Do People need to People need to view their Retirement as a Three-legged Stool?

-With over 70% of people needing long-term care insurance in their life time, and over 10,000 people retiring every day, have the proper long term care insurance is more important than ever.
+With over 70% of people needing long-term care insurance in their life time, and over 10,000 people retiring every day, have the right long term care insurance, Medicare, and Investments is now more important than ever.

 What settings does Long Term Care Insurance Cover?